ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-3.md

 Enable cache stashing on ampere to stash the packets coming through NIC to SLC cache (System Level Cache, aks Level 3 Cache).

-Cache stashing feature enable/disable on Ampere dynamically (No reboot required). slc_inst_s0 script can be found in attachment:   slc_inst_s0
+Cache stashing feature enable/disable on Ampere dynamically (No reboot required). slc_inst_s0 is a program can be available upon request:
 ```console
    ./slc_inst_s0 1  -- enable SLC installation for all root ports on Socket 0
    ./slc_inst_s0 0  -- disable SLC installation for all root ports on Socket 0